hsf-training/hsf-training-reana-webpage/_episodes/08-advanced-topics.md

 ## Using CVMFS software repositories

 Many physics analyses need software living in CVMFS filesystem.
-Packaging this software into the container is possible, but it could make the container size enourmous.
+Packaging this software into the container is possible, but it could make the container size enormous.
 Can we access CVMFS filesystem at runtime?

 REANA allows to specify custom resource need declarations in ``reana.yaml`` by means of a